UniversalDependencies/UD_Skolt_Sami-Giellagas/README.md

 * 2025-10-30
   * Add VerbForm attributes for words with Mood
+  * Connegatives illogically are tagged as VerbForm=Fin according to Northern Sami and Finnish TreeBank practices.
   * Add PronType feature attributes for DET and PRON.
 * 2025-04-30
   * Introduce PartType=Int